Enhanced annuity – What they are and how to get one

 How do I apply?

-When you call to ask for a quote from a provider, check if they offer enhanced annuities, and go from there.
+When you call to ask for a quote from a provider, make sure you tell them if you have factors that you think may entitle you to an enhanced annuity.
 The best way to boost your income is to come prepared with as much information as possible, including medical letters or hospital reports if you have them available.